Period search service

 This period search service is also available at the mirror sites: Mirror 1, Mirror 2, Mirror 3, Mirror 4.

-You may download the latest source code distribution and install the period search service at your own web server.
+You may find the source code of this service at GitHub (the old versions are available here) and install the period search service at your own web server.
 This program is free software provided under the terms of the GNU General Public License.

 If you have questions, bug reports or suggestions how to improve this service, please fell free to contact the author (Kirill Sokolovsky) via e-mail: kirx[at]scan.sai.msu.ru